imranture/imranture/README.md

 # Hi, I'm Imran!

 ### About me
-💼  I am a data scientist.
+💼  I am a senior business analyst for ai and optimization.

 🔭 I’m currently working on deep learning based time-series forecasting.